The Virginia Sexual and Domestic Violence

 "I was close to ending my own life.
 I felt safe here."

 A survivor of domestic and sexual violence wrote these words on a

 survey completed for the community domestic/sexual violence program

 where services were received.
 This survey is a part of the data

 collected by VAdata, the Virginia Sexual and Domestic Violence Data

 Survivors of violence and advocates in Virginia's more than 50

 sexual and domestic violence agencies (SDVAs) have been providing data

-Domestic Violence Service Agencies provided emergency shelter to 6,609 women, children, and men .
-On an average night in 2011, there were 556 people staying in a domestic violence shelter; a 12% increase over the past two years.
+Domestic Violence Service Agencies provided emergency shelter to 6,592 women, children, and men.
+On an average night in 2012, there were 543 people staying in a domestic violence shelter.